-- 135. At EU level, the key strategy documents are the EAP to 2020, the Biodiversity Strategy to 2020, the Action Plan for Nature, People, and the Economy Communication (which summarizes the findings of the 'Fitness Check' evaluation of the Birds and Habitats Directives), the Forest Strategy 2013, and the Communication on Green Infrastructure Enhancing Europe's Natural Capital.
-EU policies span various aspects of biodiversity, including specific targets for biodiversity conservation with legislative protection for key habitats and species (key directives are the Birds Directive9 and Habitats Directive10), and other sectoral legislation, such as on agriculture and forestry, fisheries, environment pollution, and climate change. - 136.
-The main national legislative act in the area of BD&ES services is the Biodiversity Act.
-It defines a National Ecological Network, regulates the protection of species in situ or ex situ, as well as the designation and management of protected zones and areas and stipulates the process of preparation and approval of the National Biodiversity Strategy and Action Plan. - 137.
-Adaptation to climate change related to BD&ES is currently not the main focus of local and regional adaptation policies, which are, in many cases, focused on responses to disasters.
+134. At EU level the key strategy documents are the EAP to 2020, the Biodiversity Strategy to 2020, the Action plan for nature, people, and the economy communication (which summarizes the findings of the 'Fitness Check' evaluation of the Birds and Habitats Directives), the Forest Strategy 2013 and the Communication on Green Infrastructure - Enhancing Europe's Natural Capital.
+EU policies span various aspects of biodiversity, including specific targets for biodiversity conservation with legislative protection for key habitats and species (key directives are the Birds Directive6 and Habitats Directive7), and other sectoral legislation, such as on agriculture and forestry, fisheries, environment pollution and climate change.

+135. The main national legislative act in the area of biodiversity and ecosystems services is the Biodiversity Act.
+It defines a National Ecological Network, regulates the protection of species in situ or ex situ, as well as the designation and management of protected zones and areas, and stipulates the process of preparation and approval of the National Biodiversity Strategy and Action Plan.

-- 138. The EC aims to increase the climate resilience of infrastructure, including energy, by providing strategic frameworks, such as the working document on 'Adapting Infrastructure to Climate Change' (2013) and the 'Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy' (2015).
-Infrastructure projects that receive EU funding should also take climate-proofing into account, based on methodologies to be developed and incorporated into the Trans-European Networks for Energy (TEN-E) guidelines and EU Cohesion Policy. - 139.
-Key national documents are the Energy Act and the Energy Strategy of the Republic of Bulgaria until 2020, although the Energy Strategy has no provisions for CCA.
-Other key documents are the Energy from Renewable Sources Act and the National Action Plan on Energy from Renewable Sources, the Energy Efficiency Act, the National Energy Efficiency Action Plan 2014-2020, and the Program for Accelerated Gasification of the Republic of Bulgaria till 2020.
-The Ministry of Energy has developed in cooperation with other responsible departments an Integrated Plan for Energy and Climate of the Republic of Bulgaria until 2030 in accordance with the requirements of Regulation (EC) 2018/199911 The Integrated Plan project is in line with the EC guidelines.
-The document was presented to the EC in January 2019.
+136. The EC aims to increase the climate resilience of infrastructure, including energy, by providing strategic frameworks, such as the working document on 'Adapting Infrastructure to Climate Change' (2013) and the 'Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy' (2015).
+Infrastructure projects that receive EU funding should also take climate-proofing into account, based on methodologies to be developed and incorporated into the TEN-E27 guidelines and EU Cohesion Policy.

+137. Key national documents are the Energy Act and the National Energy Strategy till 2020, although the National Energy Strategy has no provisions for CCA.
+Other key documents are the Energy from Renewable Sources Act and the National Action Plan on Energy from Renewable Sources, the Energy Efficiency Act, the National Energy Efficiency Action Plan 2014-2020, and the Program for accelerated gasification of the Republic of Bulgaria till 2020.